How Land Tax and Commercial Lease changes can affect Landlords and Tenants

 Furthermore, if your Lease dated after 30 June 2010 provides for the recovery of Land Tax which may have been previously unenforceable, you may now have a right to reimbursement from the Tenant.

-We again note that this will not apply to Retail Shop Leases, which specifically excludes the recovery of Land Tax.
+We again note that this will not apply to Retail Shop Leases, which specifically excludes the recovery of land tax commercial property.

 If you are a Tenant and your Lease dated after 30 June 2010 contains provisions requiring the payment of Land Tax, you may be requested to provide reimbursement for unpaid Land Tax amounts notwithstanding the fact that recovery of Land Tax was unenforceable at the time the Lease was entered into.